vanbanTruong/Fairness-in-Large-Language-Models/datasets/README.md

-# Fairness in Large Language Models
+# Datasets for Fairness and Bias Evaluation in Language Models

 A comprehensive toolkit for analyzing and evaluating fairness, bias, and representativeness in Large Language Models (LLMs) across multiple datasets and evaluation metrics.